Share this

 There are two types of title insurance policies; one for lenders and one for property owners.
 The lender’s policy shields the mortgage lender’s interests from any title-related disputes while the owner’s policy protects the homeowner’s investment in the property.

-Although it’s not mandatory for home sellers to secure an owner’s policy, opting for one can be a good idea.
+Although home sellers don’t need to secure an owner’s policy, opting for one can be a good idea.
 This type of insurance can cover expenses in case of a title dispute and provide compensation if a loss occurs due to a title defect.

 It’s important to note that title insurance addresses issues existing before the policy issuance date.
 Therefore obtaining a title report and addressing any concerns beforehand is crucial.
 This proactive approach can help you negotiate insurance terms and ensure a closing process.